SuperOfficeDocs/superoffice-docs/docs/no/admin/preferences/learn/global-preferences/system.md

 uid: help-no-admin-global-preferences
 title: Globale preferanser
 description: Globale preferanser
+keywords: preferanser, innstillinger, generelle
 author: SuperOffice RnD
-so.date: 03.27.2023
+so.date: 03.22.2024
-keywords: preferanser, innstillinger, generelle so.topic: help so.audience: settings so.audience.tooltip: Settings and maintenance
+so.version: 10
+so.topic: reference
 language: no
+so.audience: settings
+so.audience.tooltip: Settings and maintenance
 ---

 # Globale preferanser